mmaaaff/DATA130051-Lab2/README.md

    Download converted and splitted data at .
 Place the folder **converted_data** at root directory.

 3. **Model weights**
-   Weights of trained model has been uploaded to onedrive.
+   Weights of trained model has been uploaded to onedrive: .
 Download **work_dirs** and place it at root directory.

 ## Testing the model